temporalio/documentation/docs/system-tools/tctl.md

 ## Run the CLI

-There are a few ways to run the CLI.
+You can run the CLI in four ways.

 ### Install locally with Brew